iamhuytran/CurveAndAreaApproximation/README.md

 # CurveAndAreaApproximation
-Approximate curves using Cubic Spline, Continuous Trigonometric Polynomial, and Discrete Trigonometric Polynomial approximation.
+Approximate the top curve using Cubic Spline, Continuous Trigonometric Polynomial, and Discrete Trigonometric Polynomial approximation.
 Approximate areas using Simpson’s Rule and Trapezoidal’s Rule.